By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 • Two quick service meals (entrée/beverage)

-So a family of four staying for five nights would receive ten quick service meals, ten snacks, and a refillable mug each.
-For 2020, after tax pricing is:
+So a family of four staying for five nights would receive ten quick service meals, five snacks, and a refillable mug each.
+For 2024, after tax pricing is:

-Ignoring alcohol, adult quick service entrees are typically $11–$15 in the theme parks.
-Add a $4 fountain beverage and your average meal comes to around $17.
-Eat two of those, in addition to a $6 Churro and $6 Mickey Ice Cream Bar, and add about $3 for a day’s worth of the refillable mug, and you’re close to breaking even, after adding tax.
-Substitute an $8 beer or $10 mixed drink for the soda and you’ve eked out a savings of about four dollars assuming you’ve eaten and enjoyed everything.
+Ignoring alcohol, adult quick service entrees are typically $14-$16 in the theme parks.
+Add a $4 fountain beverage and your average meal comes to around $18-20.
+Eat two of those, in addition to a $6 Mickey Ice Cream Bar, and add about $5 for a day’s worth of the refillable mug and you are about $10 shy per person per night.
+But substitute a couple of alcoholic drinks (one at each meal) and you’ll come out ahead.

-Kids’ Picks generally come in around $7 each.
-Eat two and add a $5 Popcorn and $7 Mickey Pretzel and the use of the refillable mug, and you’ve covered the day’s cost.
+Kids’ Picks meals (kids are required to order off the Kid’s Picks meals if one is available) generally come in around $7 each.
+Eat two and add a $7 Mickey Pretzel and the use of the refillable mug, and you’ve covered the day’s cost.

 THE “REGULAR” DINING PLAN